About Mission Blue

 Deb learned to dive in Palm Beach Florida from diving legend Norine Rouse in the 1980’s.
 “Norine played a huge part in shaping my life.
 Like a polar bear with her cub, she brought me into the blue heart of the planet.
 I never looked back.
 I was home.”

 A dive trip to Palm Beach in the summer of 2009 made it clear – the ocean she knew was actually changing.
-“And what I was hearing about the state of our oceans was scaring me.
+“And what I was hearing about the state of our oceans was concerning me.
 I had no idea that fisheries collapse was so widespread.
 I really didn’t understand about climate change and ocean acidification.
 And Plastics.
-Who knew that plastic never decomposes?
-It was clear that I needed to pay very close attention to what was happening on my ocean planet.”
+Who knew that plastic never decomposes?”

-Brett manages partner relationships and provides communications support for Mission Blue.
+Brett manages partner relationships and provides communications strategy for Mission Blue.
 As the son of an original national organizer for Earth Day, Brett grew up in a family dedicated to preserving the integrity of our environment.
-Brett graduated from Tufts with a degree in International Relations and has focused his career on producing writing, video and photo for organizations that better our planet.
-Having signed on over 50 Mission Blue partners since 2012, Brett continues to grow the program, as well as supporting Mission Blue social media, newsletter outreach and other foundation initiatives.
+Brett graduated from Tufts with a degree in International Relations and has focused his career on producing communications strategy, content marketing and video production for organizations that better our planet.
+Having signed on over 100 Mission Blue partners since 2012, Brett continues to grow the program, as well as supports Mission Blue social media, newsletter outreach and other foundation initiatives.
 On the side, Brett plays professional jazz piano and enjoys hiking and sailing in the Bay area.